Cook Islands: Economy

 Rarotonga International Airport is the only airport that receives international flights.
 Eight airports on other islands provide local or charter services.
 Only Rarotonga and Aitutaki Airport have paved runways; the others have coral runways.
 The main seaport and the only one where container ships can berth is Rarotonga's port of Avatiu.
 At the port of Arutanga at Aitutaki, ships anchor outside the reef and cargo is carried to the dock by lighter barge.

 Since about 1989, the Cook Islands has specialised in so-called asset protection trusts through its International Trusts Act.
 This allows investors to shelter assets from the reach of creditors and legal authorities.
 According to The New York Times, the Cooks have "laws devised to protect foreigners' assets from legal claims in their home countries", which were apparently crafted specifically to thwart the reach of American justice; creditors must travel to the Cook Islands and argue their cases under Cooks law, often at prohibitive expense.
 Unlike other foreign jurisdictions such as the British Virgin Islands, the Cayman Islands and Switzerland, the Cooks "generally disregard foreign court orders" and do not require that bank accounts, real estate, or other assets protected from scrutiny (it is illegal to disclose names or any information about Cooks trusts) be physically located within the archipelago.
 Taxes on trusts and trust employees account for some 8% of the Cook Islands economy, behind tourism but ahead of fishing.

 In 2019, the Cook Islands passed the Sea Bed Minerals (SBM) Act to manage the seabed minerals located in the Exclusive Economic Zone surrounding the islands.
-In 2022, the SBMA granted three exploration licenses for polymetallic nodules to three private companies, including one co-owned by the government.
+In 2022, the SBMA granted three exploration licences for polymetallic nodules to three private companies, including one co-owned by the government.
 In 2025, the Cook Islands signed seabed mineral exploration agreements with the United States and China.